yc004/Pothole_CBAM_YOLO/docs/en/reference/data/dataset.md

 ---
 description: Explore the YOLODataset and its subclasses for object detection, segmentation, and multi-modal tasks.
-Find details on dataset loading, caching, and augmentation.
+Find details on datasets loading, caching, and augmentation.
-keywords: Ultralytics, YOLODataset, object detection, segmentation, dataset loading, caching, data augmentation
+keywords: Ultralytics, YOLODataset, object detection, segmentation, datasets loading, caching, data augmentation
 ---

 # Reference for `ultralytics/data/dataset.py`